-This past year self-insurance taxes increased 5.4% from \$5.6 to \$5.9 million.
-Overall, the number of self-insured employers increased slightly over the past three years, increasing the total number of claims and the total dollar amounts paid (the base for the self-insured tax).
+During FY 06-07, self-insurance taxes decreased from \$5.9 to \$5.8 million.
+Overall, the number of self-insured employers decreased over the past three years, decreasing the total number of claims and the total dollar amounts paid (the base for the self-insured tax).
 The average weekly wage also increased during this time, as did medical costs (prices and utilization), all of which would impact total taxes collected.